-When a worker is injured on the job and is no longer able to return to past work due to physical or psychological conditions, Vocational Expert Services, Inc.’s assessment will identify employment barriers, loss of wage earning capacity, and provide a detailed plan to return to other suitable employment if possible.
+When a worker is injured on the job, our vocational assessment can identify employment barriers, consider loss of wage-earning capacity, and provide a detailed plan to help the individual return to suitable employment when possible.

 Reemployment services help an injured worker return to work.
-This is when a work-related injury or illness prevents workers from returning to their usual line of work.
-Reemployment services may include vocational counseling, transferable skills analysis, selective job placement, training and education.
-Also, we provide other services deemed necessary and appropriate to help an injured worker return to work.
+These services are usually needed when a work-related injury or illness prevents a worker from returning to their usual line of work.
+Reemployment services may include a vocational evaluation, vocational counseling, transferable skills analysis, selective job placement, training, and education.
+In addition, we provide other services deemed necessary and appropriate to help an injured worker return to work.
 A worker must meet a minimum set of criteria to be considered eligible.

 Labor Market Survey (LMS)

-A Labor Market Survey is a method of gathering information about a local labor market.
-This can include, but is not limited to, the existence of specific jobs that would be appropriate for the individual based on their vocational profile.
-LMS can be specific to each individual in this case, as data is collected based on the individual’s work experience, education and/or training, and residual functional capacity.
-Vocational Expert Services, Inc. conducts Labor Market Surveys.
+A Labor Market Survey provides information about a local labor market.
+This can include but is not limited to, the existence of specific jobs that would be appropriate for the individual based on their vocational profile.
+Labor Market Surveys are specific to each individual, as data is collected based on an individual’s work experience, education and/or training, and residual functional capacity (RFC).

-Vocational Expert Services, Inc. has experienced professionals with the necessary training and credentials to offer an expert opinion on how an injured worker’s limitations and disabilities impact his/her ability to return to work and daily activities.
-We offer comprehensive reports utilizing peer-reviewed methodology and provide credible testimony regarding the worker’s education, training, experience, transferable skills, physical and/or mental limitations, access to the labor market, and earning capacity.
+Vocational Expert Services, Inc. has experienced professionals with the necessary training and credentials to offer an expert opinion on how an injured worker’s limitations impact the ability to return to work and perform daily activities.
+We offer vocational evaluations and comprehensive reports utilizing peer-reviewed methodology.
+We also provide credible testimony regarding the worker’s education, training, experience, transferable skills, physical and/or mental limitations, access to the labor market, and earning capacity.

 Vocational Expert Services Can Consult or Testify in Any of the Following Type Matters: